ACROSS-Project/ACROSS/news/_posts/2021-07-21-JulyMission.md

 ---
 layout: post
-title: 35 Celsius degrees and 4 disciplines...the seimic sensors were on fire and researcher on the field as well....but we did!!
+title: 35 Celsius degrees and 4 disciplines...the seimic sensors were on fire and researchers on the field as well....but we did!!
 description: >
   A little bit late the chronicle of the long july mission.
 ---